 While my family always using their Christmas countdown chains, I love to light the Advent candles each Sunday.
 However, the traditional “wreath” is kind of lost on me, so I decided to put together some not so traditional.
+Epsom salt is one of my favorite crafty items to use at Christmas time, so of course I pulled it out for my candles.

 While the wreath itself has significant religious meaning, I just prefer this particular set-up better.